A Complete Approach to Loop Verification with Invariants and Summaries: Evaluation of Proof Automation

 We compare Z3~4.8.9 \cite{komuravelli2016smt} and Eldarica~2.0.4 \cite{hojjat2018eldarica} as backends, the top two performers in the CHC competition 2020~\cite{rummer2020competition}.
-The hardware configuration is the same as that of SV-COMP: Intel Xeon E3-1230 with 3.40 GHz and 8~cores, limited to 15 min and 15 GB memory per individual task.
-The experiments have been executed on Ubuntu 20.04 with Java~11 (for \Korn and Eldarica), using benchexec~\cite{beyer2016reliable} for accurate resource management and measurement.
+The hardware configuration is Intel Xeon E3-1230 with 3.40 GHz and 8~cores, limited to 1 core, 15 min, and 15 GB memory per individual task.
+The experiments have been executed on Ubuntu 20.04 with Java~11 (for Eldarica).